Wide resistance to vaccines plagues Ukraine’s COVID-19 fight

 “Now they are forced to destroy the coveted vaccine, because they fail to give it to people in time,” said Kornienko.

-Zelenskiy, who contracted the virus in November, tried to encourage vaccination by publicly getting a shot himself.
+Zelenskiy, who contracted the virus in November, tried to encourage vaccinations by publicly getting a shot himself.

 “The vaccine will allow us to live again without restrictions,” Zelensky said.
 “I believe that this vaccine is of high quality, it is one of the best in the world.”